ENCCS/hpda-python/content/stack.rst

 .. objectives::

    - Understand limitations of Python's standard library for large data processing
-   - Understand vectorization and basic array computing in NumPy
-   - Learn to use several of NumPy's numerical computing tools
+   - Understand the logic behind NumPy ndarrays and learn to use some NumPy numerical computing tools
    - Learn to use data structures and analysis tools from Pandas

 .. instructor-note::